 What if your lab space was literally in space?
 Read about a dozen unusual experiments done on the International Space Station.

 - What Happens to the Human Body in Space?

-Astronaut Scott Kelly recently spent nearly a year in space.
+Astronaut Scott Kelly spent nearly a year in space.
 What happened to him while he was there?

 - Extreme Cosmic Ice